iDevision/idevision-api/static/docs.md

 Exceeding this api by double (6/5s) will result in an automatic api ban (and disabling of your account, if you are using an API token).
 If you are using an API token, the rates above are doubled.
 Please follow the ratelimit-retry-after headers when you receive a 429 response code.

+### Available Libraries (in no particular order)
+- twitchio
+- wavelink
+- discord.py
+- aiohttp

 ### Required Query parameters
 - query : The actual query
-- library : The module to find source for.
-One of twitchio, wavelink, or discord.py
+- library : The library to find source for

+### Optional Query parameters
+- format : the format to return the data as.
+Can be one of `links` (returns links to the github source) or `source` (returns the source itself).
+Defaults to `links`

 ### Returns
 Response 200